dgmelski/dgmelski.github.io/_posts/2022-11-09-software-gullibility.markdown

 tricked.
 In those cases, we can intervene and usually prevent the worst results.

-I worked on tools that help software developers by analyzing the /source code/ that they compile into their application.
-More often, I worked on tools that analyze the software /binaries/, the actual programs that an end user runs.
+I worked on tools that help software developers by analyzing the *source code* that they compile into their application.
+More often, I worked on tools that analyze the software *binaries*, the actual programs that an end user runs.
 Analyzing binaries is much more complicated, but it allows us to analyze our applications when we do not have its source code.
-I used /static analysis/, which analyzes a program without running it and approximates all possible behaviors of the program.
-I also used /dynamic analysis/, which observes a program as it is run on specific inputs.
+I used *static analysis*, which analyzes a program without running it and approximates all possible behaviors of the program.
+I also used *dynamic analysis*, which observes a program as it is run on specific inputs.

 I hope to go into more detail on my research in future posts.
 I expect I will